pdcarroll/react-kinesis-webrtc/README.md

 Provides a simple, declarative API that can handle peer-to-peer connections within React components.

+**This library is still experimental and is therefore not yet suitable for production.**

 ## Examples

 ### Handle a media stream from a remote master peer: